SecretDecks/Contentwriting/Know-Thyself.md

 Benjamin Franklin elucidated the [complexity of knowing oneself](https://books.google.de/books?id=MYkTAQAAMAAJ&dq=Autobiography,+Sayings+of+Poor+Richard,+Letters&pg=PA195&redir_esc=y#v=onepage&q&f=false), comparing it to the impenetrability of steel and diamonds: *"There are three Things extremely hard, Steel, a Diamond, and to know one's self."*

 While the importance of self-inquiry has waned in recent years, we can see a [few references](https://www.youtube.com/watch?v=kl0rqoRbzzU) to the age-old quest to “Know Thyself” in popular culture.
-In the *Matrix* and *Matrix Revolutions*, the Wachowskis included temet nosce above the Oracle’s door, giving a nod to the Ancient Greeks.
+In the *Matrix* and *Matrix Revolutions*, the Wachowskis included *temet nosce* (latin for "Know Thyself") above the Oracle’s door, giving a nod to the Ancient Greeks.

 ## “A spiritual & philosophical drought”